tc39/notes/meetings/2017-09/sept-27.md

 JHD: Right.
 I will set up a github issue.
 Can everyone who is interested please comment on that issue.

-MS: It seems you really want a sticky that doesn't start at lastindex.
+MLS: It seems you really want a sticky that doesn't start at lastindex.
 I'm not sure what sticky means with what your proposing.

 JHD: Sticky provides an iterator for one match.

-MS: You want an iterator that gives you all the captures - a "sticky plus" could do that.
+MLS: You want an iterator that gives you all the captures - a "sticky plus" could do that.

 JHD: Like an alternative flag?

-MS: Yes.
+MLS: Yes.
 I share Waldemar's concern.
 What flag should I give the regexp?
 What do I get back?
 And so forth.
 Having something like this with all captures for every single match is good.

 JHD: I feel more hesistant about adding a flag over naming this `scan`.

-MS: It gives you more power though - adding a flag allows you to use that semantic with all regexp operations.
+MLS: It gives you more power though - adding a flag allows you to use that semantic with all regexp operations.
 This is probably the main usecase but would a flag be more valuable?

 JHD: By having matchAll we have a consistent interface; while a flag requires introspection in userland code.

-MS: With matchAll do I have to change my regular expression to remove `g`?
+MLS: With matchAll do I have to change my regular expression to remove `g`?

 JHD: No, you get all match groups with `g`.
 It works the same.

-MS: So you're changing how exec works?
+MLS: So you're changing how exec works?

 JHD: No, exec doesn't change. match and exec work differently.
 I'll file a few github issues to chat about.
 I may or may not come back in November for Stage 2.
 Any other concerns?